More money → more choices → more happiness. Right? But what about “mo money mo problems”? Or what about this:

 And another great part about buying experiences is you don’t have to find a place to store them when their finished….unless you count the videos and pictures (but that’s what Google Photos or the iCloud is for).

-It’s easy to believe there can be too much of a good thing.
+Make it a Treat\ It’s easy to believe there can be too much of a good thing.
 I still remember fondly reading The Chocolate Touch in elementary school.
 In the book, a kid loves chocolate so much, soon everything he touches soon turns to chocolate.
 The treat becomes a curse.

 Some of our favorite things aren’t giving us the satisfaction they could because we indulge ourselves too often with them, says the research.
 Those things might include drinking a fancy coffee, driving a nice (or really, really nice) car, eating a nice meal, drinking soda, and more.
 So what’s the answer?